U.S. closing in on recommendation to remove Cuba from state terrorism list

 “As soon as I get a recommendation, I'll be in a position to act on it,” Obama said in an interview with National Public Radio.
 His approval would not take effect until after a 45-day congressional review but lawmakers are not expected to block it.

-(Additional reporting by Doina Chiacu, Lisa Lambert and Arshad Mohammed in Washington, David Adams in Miami, Alonso Solto in Brasilia and Dave Graham in Mexico City; Editing by Christian Plumb and Ken Wills)
+(Additional reporting by Doina Chiacu, Lisa Lambert and Arshad Mohammed in Washington, David Adams in Miami, Alonso Solto in Brasilia and Dave Graham in Mexico City; Editing by Christian Plumb)